kong0107/JSML/context.md

 ## JSON that represents HTML

-A HTML element comprises three parts:
+An HTML element comprises three parts:

 1. tag: string
 2. attributes: key-value pairs
 3. content: array of tags or texts

-[CDATA](https://zh.wikipedia.org/zh-tw/CDATA) is not considered in this project.
+Though XML has same features, [CDATA](https://zh.wikipedia.org/zh-tw/CDATA) is not considered in this project.

 ### Phase 1: simple